Fishing The Salmon River New York

 Atlantic Salmon

-Unlike steelhead and Chinook, the Atlantic salmon runs are not great.
-However, Atlantic salmon do migrate into the river starting in June and July and will continue into the fall which can provide incidental catches for lucky anglers.
+Atlantic salmon migrate into the river starting in June and July and will continue into the fall, providing incidental catches for lucky anglers.

-I use the same steelhead fishing methods for catching Atlantic salmon since they will feed on the same things and hold in the same water.
+I use the same steelhead fishing methods for catching Atlantic salmon.

 Steelhead

-Each year, the Salmon River gets two different steelhead runs: The Skamania strain which starts migrating up the river in the summer.
+Each year, the Salmon River gets two different steelhead runs: The Skamania strain, which migrates up the river in the summer.

-Ans the Washington winter-run steelhead which starts migrating the river in mid-October and both strains of steelhead can remain in the river until early May.
+And the Washington winter-run steelhead, which starts migrating the river in mid-October, through the winter, and in the spring.
+Both strains of steelhead can remain in the river until early May.

-The steelheads most outstanding feature is the red streak along its midline.
-It also has a white mouth and white gums.
-Adult steelhead can be anywhere between three and five years old, and an average steelhead is between 7-12 pounds.
-Some steelhead will be caught in the salmon river over 20 pounds.
+An adult steelhead can be anywhere between three and five years old, and an average steelhead is between 7 and 12 pounds.
+Some steelhead will be caught in the Salmon River over 20 pounds.

-According to river guides and local anglers, some of the best steelhead fishing is through the winter months when the steelhead are holding in deep pools and the crowds are gone.
+According to river guides and local anglers, some of the best steelhead fishing is during the winter months when the steelhead is held in deep pools, and the crowds are gone.

 Brown Trout

-There is a decent population of lake-run brown trout that can average 5 to 7 pounds but can grow to over 20 pounds.
-At times there are lots in the river.
-Some brown trout also come into the river alongside the summer steelhead runs however most of the brown trout will migrate and spawn in the river from September to November.
+There is a decent population of lake-run brown trout, which can average 5 to 7 pounds, and some grow to over 20 pounds.
+At times, there are lots of browns in the river.
+The brown trout migrate and spawn in the river from September to November.

 I use the same steelhead methods to catch brown trout in the river since they will feed on the same things and hold in the same water as the steelhead will.